- Check first in catalog to make sure that Dallas International Library does not own the item.

 - Click on a specific item to view it

-- To highlight multiple items for future reference, check the box to the left of every item that is of interest to you, Next, click on the third oval (underneath the tabs) that says “Marked Records”.
+- To highlight multiple items for future reference, check the box to the left of every item that is of interest to you, Next, click on the third tab in the second row labled “Marked Records”.
 This reduces the returns to only those items that you selected.
 You can then email, export, and/or print these bibliographic records.